RealTimeChris/simdjson/doc/iterate_many.md

 ### Context

-Before parsing anything, simdjson first preprocesses the JSON text by identifying all structural indexes (i.e. the starting position of any JSON value, as well as any important operators like `,`, `:`, `]` or `}`) and validating UTF8.
+Before parsing anything, simdjson2 first preprocesses the JSON text by identifying all structural indexes (i.e. the starting position of any JSON value, as well as any important operators like `,`, `:`, `]` or `}`) and validating UTF8.
 This stage is referred to stage 1.
-However, during this process, simdjson has no knowledge of whether parsed a valid document, multiple documents, or even if the document is complete.
+However, during this process, simdjson2 has no knowledge of whether parsed a valid document, multiple documents, or even if the document is complete.
 Then, to iterate through the JSON text during parsing, we use what we call a JSON iterator that will navigate through the text using these structural indexes.
 This JSON iterator is not visible though, but it is the